Synchronicity89/ChessNode/evaluation.md

 - developmentGamma: exponent on (rankAttackFactor^r) to shape growth (default 1.0)
 - developmentOffset, developmentCap: additive offset and clamp (defaults 0, disabled)
 - notJustEmptySquaresThreatReward: include occupied threat squares (existing)
+- piece-weighted control: development uses weights from the GUI (p,n,b,r,q,k); normalize by pawn weight for Vn(p).
+Add a queenPhaseCurve toggle in the future if you want to switch off the hump.

 4) Risk-aware gain vs loss beyond depth
 - kAt2x / logistic parameters: shape of risk(d) (existing)